 The reporter in this story helps tremendously with pacing.
 She has a calm delivery in her narration.
 There is no sense of urgency in her voice.
 She’s simply telling the story.

 - A calm delivery helps control the pacing

 Another way I help with pacing is how I use natural sound.
 At [:25] is a tight shot of starting the airplane.
 This shot, and the natural sound to support it is up almost a full 2 seconds.

 The next time you hear the plane is at [:29].
 I leave that natural sound up for over a second and a half.

 This shot is also up for 4 seconds.

 At [:35] I have another shot of the plane.
 The natural sound up for nearly two full seconds.

 They finally get the plane out of the field.
-They have to maneuver through cattle gates in order get the plane to a better place to takeoff.
-I’ve never seen an airplane maneuver through cattle gates.
-Have you?
-This shot is nice and worth leaving up for over 3 and a half seconds, and it helps with my pacing.
+They have to maneuver through cattle gates in order get the plane to a better place for takeoff.
+I’ve never seen an airplane maneuver through cattle gates, have you?
+This shot is nice and worth leaving up for over 3 and a half seconds, and it helps with pacing.

 There are a lot of great shots in this story.
 The next shot at [:49] is one of my favorites and I almost didn’t put it in.